jordanebelanger/SwiftyBluetooth/README.md

 }
 ```
 ### Listening to and receiving Characteristic update notifications
-Receiving Characteristic value updates is done through notifications on the default NSNotificationCenter.
-All supported Peripherals notifications are part of the PeripheralEvent enum.
-Use this enum's raw values as the notification string:
+Receiving characteristic value updates is done through notifications on the default `NSNotificationCenter`.
+All supported 'Peripheral' notifications are part of the 'PeripheralEvent' enum.
+Use this enum's raw values as the notification string when registering for notifications:
 ```swift
 // First we prepare ourselves to receive update notifications let peripheral = somePeripheral